 Shoulder Impingement – Rotator Cuff

-One of the most common physical complaints is shoulder pain.
+Shoulder Impingement and Rotator Cuff Tendinitis are the most common physical complaints with shoulder pain.
 Your shoulder is made up of several joints combined with tendons and muscles that allow a great range of motion in your arm.
 Because so many different structures make up the shoulder, it is vulnerable to many different problems.
 The rotator cuff is a frequent source of pain in the shoulder.

 The rotator cuff is a common source of pain in the shoulder.
 Pain can be the result of:

 > Tendinitis.
 The rotator cuff tendons can be irritated or damaged.

 > Bursitis.
 The bursa can become inflamed and swell with more fluid causing pain.

 > Impingement.
 When you raise your arm to shoulder height, the space between the acromion and rotator cuff narrows.
 The acromion can rub against (or “impinge” on) the tendon and the bursa, causing irritation and pain.

 Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

 Your arm is kept in your shoulder socket by your rotator cuff.
 These muscles and tendons form a covering around the head of your upper arm bone and attach it to your shoulder blade.